z-dev/web-training/resources/git-cheat-sheet.md

 `git diff --cached`

+###Move a file / folder

+Moving is a special operation in git.
+As well as add and remove.

+You can either do a `mv file1 file2`.
+But git will think you deleted file1 and created file2.
+So `git status` will show two changes.
+Instead we can do:

+`git mv file1 file2`

+This tells git that we're actually moving a file.
+It shows up as 1 change in `git status` and makes the history neater later.

 ###The bail out

 git clone the whole thing again into a new folder :p (I do this sometimes :p) and start from there :smile: